 The tenure probationary period for a full-time regular faculty member shall not exceed seven years.
 If advance written agreement is reached by a faculty member, the chair or director, the dean, and the Provost, periods of leave without pay may be excluded from this seven-year period.
 Included within the tenure probationary period may be the faculty member's full-time tenured or tenure-track service at other institutions of higher learning, subject to advance written agreement.
 Candidates must be notified of their options during the contract negotiation process.
-Agreements for immediate tenure or for a probationary period of two years or less shall be reviewed in accordance with a department's regular tenure peer evaluation process.
-Probationary faculty who give birth, father, or adopt a child during their probationary period may, at their request, receive a one-year extension of the tenure decision.
+Agreements for immediate tenure or for a probationary period may, at their request, receive a one-year extension of the tenure decision.
 The request for an extension must come within two months of the birth or adoption.
 The extension will automatically be granted unless the chair or dean can document sufficient reason for denial.
 Normally, a maximum of two such extensions may be granted.
 Extension of the probationary period of a faculty member for serious illness, family tragedy or other special circumstances may be granted with the approval of the department chair, dean and Provost.

 All regular faculty appointments are made on a year-to-year probationary basis until tenure is granted.
-Each appointment renewal and all grants of tenure (including appointment with immediate tenure) shall be subject to a peer review of the individual's qualifications by the affected department, as set forth above in

-Section D. All grants of tenure shall be approved by the President of the University, and tenure notification shall be made in writing in accordance with procedures developed by the President.
+Each appointment renewal and all grants of tenure (including appointment with immediate tenure) shall be subject to a peer review of the individual's qualifications by the affected department, as set forth above in Section D. All grants of tenure shall be approved by the President of the University, and tenure notification shall be made in writing in accordance with procedures developed by the President.

 Normally, the decision to grant tenure shall be made during the penultimate year of the probationary period and becomes effective at the beginning of the next year.
 In exceptional cases tenure may be granted earlier.
 A recommendation to confer tenure for an assistant professor must be accompanied by a favorable recommendation for promotion to associate professor.
-Factors considered in early tenuring may include relevant experience in other than tenure-track positions.
+Factors considered in early tenure may include relevant experience in other than tenure-track positions.
 Those persons holding tenure elsewhere may be considered for immediate tenure at Clemson, but this procedure shall not be considered as routine.
-Should notice of the denial of tenure not be given in advance of the expiration of the final probationary appointment (as provided in Part IV, Section F), tenure shall become automatic at the end of the probationary period.
+Should notice of the denial of tenure not be given in advance of the expiration of the final probationary appointment tenure shall become automatic at the end of the probationary period.